dansimpson/battlecry/README.markdown

-#battlecry - A simple abstraction for sydicating messages to OSX hosts via Growl
+#battlecry - a simple abstraction for syndicating notifications to OSX hosts via Growl

 ##Installation